gymrek-lab/personal-genomics-textbook/_sources/ancestry/relfind/ibd_pedigree.md

 So P(IBD=1) is 0.5(0.5) = 0.25 and P(IBD=0) = 1-0.25 = 0.75

-We could extend this to great-great-grandchild to get P(IBD=1) = 0.5*0.5*0.5 = 0.125 and so on.
+We could extend this to great-great-grandchild to get P(IBD=1) = $0.5*0.5*0.5$ = 0.125 and so on.

 ## First cousins (G and C) (and beyond)
 Again we will use intuition for this one.
 Each grandchild will inherit one of the four grandparent chromosomes.
 There is a 25% chance it will be the same one.
 So P(IBD=1)=0.25.

 If we wanted to do G and E:
-G will inherit one of the four grandparent chromosomes C will inherit one of the four grandparent chromosomes with 50% chance There is a 25% chance it will be the same one
+G will inherit one of the four grandparent chromosomes C will inherit one of the four grandparent chromosomes with 50% chance.
+There is a 25% chance it will be the same one

 So: P(IBD=1) = 0.5(0.25)=0.125